Adjunct Professor: Dr. David Hall

 Joannides, Paul, (2013).
 Guide

-to Getting it On!
+to Getting it On Unzipped!
 (9th Ed.).
 Oregon: Goofy Foot Press

 (referred to as GG).
-Purchase in the book store or online or at B&N. This book is a fun
+Purchase the book online or at B&N. This book is a fun

 (Other versions of both texts are not acceptable for this class, as other editions are significantly different.)